 That set-up isn't bad at all.
 There's a big-name cast.
 A renowned director.
 It's just that... the result is one big incompetent mess!
 The tone is weirdly off from the start as we're not sure whether it's a plain spoof or an action-adventure á la Indiana Jones with comical touches.
 Apart from the above mentioned technical inadequacy (the lighting and framing is sometimes terrible!) it's clumsy, clunky and so embarrassingly amateurish and unfunny that it had me feeling sorry for it in the same way you feel sorry for kids who cannot act in an elementary-grade school play.
 Characters pop in and out, scenes just pile up and have awful, jumpy transitions, while others feel like outright failed takes... but were included anyway!

 Lasse Åberg in the sort-of lead is a beloved comedian/actor/filmmaker in his own right.
 But here he is HORRIBLY miscast/misdirected - acting stiffer than a flagpole, he reads his lines as if they were cake recipes.
 Gösta Ekman as Karl XII stumbles, farts and has a VERY strange monologue in bed where it's unclear if he's supposed to be drunk or just going insane.
+The princess bursts into oriental song by the campfire in one of the most uncalled-for musical moments I can recall.
 And HOW on earth did Genghis Khan end up here - six CENTURIES off the mark?!
 For Swedes to smirk at momentarily, there are a few in-jokes on crayfish-eating vs. the origin of the "kåldolme" and a scene where Sven Melander translates a foul attempt at selling off the famous, sunken royal Vasa ship, into German.

 But at that point, it's too late - like the Vasa, this truly sad ship is already a sunken wreck with broken cargo and a keelhauled crew.
 A painful, excruciating watch that nobody involved escapes from unscathed.
 It also manages to shove a final insult in my face: The end credits, which tell us that what we just sat through was the BUILD-UP to the famous turmoil in Bender - not the title event in itself, which occurs afterward!
 Say whaaat?